jcbendernh/ADX-IoT-Analytics-Solution-Accelerator/README.md

     . ./deploy.sh
     ```

+5. Choose which environment to deploy from the options provided

+### IoT Analytics Workshop

-5. Explore the data in ADX.
+6. Explore the data in ADX.
 Here is some sample queries to get you started!
 [KQL Sample](kqlsample/Sample.kql)

 ### Example:
 ![SampleCLIOutput](assets/SampleCLIOutput.png "SampleCLIOutput")